Atari XEGS: Reception

 Atari sold 100,000 XE Game Systems during the Christmas season in 1987, every unit that was produced during its launch window.
 Matthew Ratcliff called the game and computer combination "a brilliant idea", which "has been selling out almost as fast as toy stores can get them in".
 He said, "The XEGS may not seem like such a hot idea to serious Atari computer users.
 But just think about it.
 If you were afraid of computers or don't have the foggiest idea what to do with one, you'd have absolutely no interest in an Atari 65XE—even if it could play great games.
 However, you'd probably have no compunction about buying a great video game system, the XEGS, as a new addition to the family entertainment center."
 In 1988, he wrote in Antic magazine that, to switch between light gun and joystick games, active XEGS gamers are frustrated by the need to continually re-plug their devices and power cycle the system, due to the system's lack of autodetection, which is complicated by its awkwardly downward slanting ports.
 He said "Barnyard Blaster and Bug Hunt could have been just a bit smarter" by including the simple routine that he was forced to write and publish as a workaround.

+Computer Entertainer was highly skeptical of the XEGS prior to launch.
+Following its announcement at Winter CES 1987, they wondered why anyone would choose it over a similar Atari 8-bit computer like the 65XE or 130XE.
+Atari's answer that "some people don't want anything to do with computers" was unconvincing due to the system's keyboard.
+At Summer CES, Computer Entertainer questioned why Atari was producing new hardware instead of shipping software for the Atari 7800 (which had a total of 10 games at the time, all of which had shipped more than six months prior).
+At launch, they criticized the joysticks, which they saw as outdated, and described the keyboard as "stiff and easy to make mistakes with."
+They also criticized the lack of original software, including the pack-in title Missile Command which they believed most players had grown out of, and recommended consumers not to buy the system unless "some pattern of new, exciting titles become available."